 These are real situations that have happened all over the world, not just in our country.
 The government will not, and cannot help everyone.
 Once they rally their resources to help you, it could possibly be days, weeks, or months in some drastic situations.
 I think sometimes people are complacent thinking nothing ever happens where they live.

 Well, we better think again, because things are happening when and where people least expect it.
 It’s crazy, but we read every day about areas struggling with drought, yet others are dealing with floods.
 Climate changes are a fact of life, and we need to adjust our thinking and emergency preparedness plans to deal with the new realities.

 If you haven’t read my book, please consider ordering the hard copy so you can teach your family how to be prepared.
-It’s a family friendly book with ideas we all need, I promise.
+It’s a family-friendly book with ideas we all need, I promise.

-If we have a grid down, our country is very vulnerable and this makes me realize why we all need to be prepared.
-Lights Out: A Cyberattack, A Nation Unprepared, Surviving the Aftermath I bought the hard copy as well as the Audible version.
+If we have a grid down, our country is very vulnerable and this makes me realize this is just one event to show why we all need to be prepared.
+“Lights Out: A Cyberattack”, A Nation Unprepared, Surviving the Aftermath.
+I bought the hard copy as well as the audible version.